 - Smart meters – Detect loss of electricity in distribution as part of a smart building or smart city initiative.

 A successful smart energy project always begins with monitoring.
 Once you know what your energy consumption problems are, you can take steps to reduce consumption with data to ensure your investment will pay off through energy reduction.
+Check out our complete Service Provider’s Guide to scalable and profitable IoT here.

 We’ve also seen successful implementations start small and scale once ROI is proven.
 You can start with refrigeration in one outlet of a fast food chain, and then expand once you’ve discovered you can reduce refrigeration energy consumption to justify the cost of the sensors and platform.